alexpreynolds/hglive/README.md

 This tool allows "live" browsing of BED files, rendering a specific HiGlass configuration at each BED element's genomic position.

+The end user provides a BED file, and (optionally) specifies a custom HiGlass endpoint and view configuration ID.

-The `hglive` tool is made up of a React frontend that mediates user interaction ("client"), and an Expressjs backend that handles uploading BED files ("server").
+The `hglive` tool is made up of a React frontend that mediates user interaction ("client"), and an Expressjs backend that handles BED and JSON coordinate and configuration files ("server").

 ## Deployment